 Hello!
-I am Bodie Alexander Ashton, a historian in Lower Bavaria.
+I am Bodie Alexander Ashton (he/him), a historian in Germany.
 I am a joint British and Australian citizen, having been raised and educated in Adelaide, South Australia.
 I attended Adelaide’s St. Peter’s College, before studying at the University of Adelaide, where I received my Bachelor of Arts (History/German) in 2007, a First-Class Honours degree in History in 2008, and my Ph.D. in History in 2014.
 With a range of experience as a researcher, author, lecturer, editor, and speaker, I am also available for historical consultancy and lectures.

 Having completed my undergraduate degree in 2007, I was accepted into the University of Adelaide Honours programme, in which I wrote my dissertation (‘Stalin’s Bitter Pill: Ideology, Diplomacy, and the Nazi-Soviet Pact’) under the supervision of the Russian historian Associate Professor Frederic S. Zuckerman.
 With this dissertation, I achieved First-Class Honours and, in the next year, I commenced my doctoral candidature, supervised by Professor Robin Prior and Dr. Gareth Pritchard.
 I was awarded my doctorate in 2014 with a dissertation entitled ‘The Kingdom of Württemberg and the Making of Germany, 1815-1871.’
 This formed the basis of my first monograph.